RustaceansKenya/driver-development-book/driver_book/src/bare_metal/the_no_std_preface.md

 Bare metal programming is the act of writing code that can run on silicon without any fancy dependencies such as a kernel.

-This chapter is important because Firmware and Drivers are Bare-metal programs themselves.
+This chapter is important because both Firmware and Drivers are Bare-metal programs themselves.